 The animal ordinance also addresses various nuisances involving animals, including barking and damage caused by pets running loose.
 City ordinance requires dog owners walking their pet off their property to be responsible for picking up any feces and carrying the necessary equipment to do so.

 The Plymouth Public Safety Department is very concerned with issues involving animal bites.
 The City Code outlines procedures for declarations of dangerous dogs and potentially dangerous dogs.
 Please call 9-1-1, if you are involved in or witness a bite situation.

 Wild or Farm Animals as Pets

 Keeping wild animals as pets is a violation of the animal ordinance.
 The keeping of farm animals is regulated by the city’s Zoning Ordinance.

 Wildlife in Suburban Areas

 As development occurs in Plymouth, wildlife habitat area decreases and individuals come into contact with various types of wildlife more often.
 In most cases, there is no need for alarm and the city does not need to be notified of these encounters.
 Generally, most wild animals are wary of humans and try to avoid them.
-If the animal is acting aggressively or appears to be sick or injured, please contact the Police Department.
+If the animal is acting aggressively or appears to be sick or injured, please contact police.

 For more information on dealing with particular wildlife issues, check out our brochure, Encountering Wildlife in Suburban Habitats (PDF) or check the Minnesota DNR website.